grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 run the test on your development machine with 100VUs and multiply the consumed memory by the target number of VUs.

 Simple tests will use ~1-5MB per VU.
 (1000VUs = 1-5GB).
-Tests that are using file-uploads can consume tens of megabytes per VU.
+Tests that are using file uploads can consume tens of megabytes per VU.

 ## General advice for running large tests.